7esting/django_tdd/cheat_sheet.md

 **Start Contacts Django project and review the directory structure**

-In the Django framework what is Projects vs. apps
+In the Django web framework what is Projects vs. apps

 >What’s the difference between a project and an app?
 An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.